ig3/srf/README.md

  * Remove remaining scheduler parameters from defaults set in srf.lib
  * Reorganize parameters on home and card pages
  * Use weighted average for study time
+ * Add due, lastdue, backlog and overdue to revlog
+ * Add latency, backlog and overdue to dailystats
+ * Add latency to home page stats